-Newport Group, Inc. and its affiliates (“Newport Group”) provide recordkeeping, plan administration, trust and custody, consulting, investment advisory, investment management, insurance and brokerage services.
-Newport Group Securities, Inc., an affiliate of Newport Group, Inc. (“NGS”), functions as a broker-dealer for the sale and administration of securities products, including variable insurance products, mutual funds and other securities, and as a registered investment advisor.
-InterServ, LLC (“InterServ”), also an affiliate, provides registered investment advisory services.
+Newport Group, Inc. and its affiliates (“Newport Group”) provide recordkeeping, plan administration, trust and custody, consulting, investment advisery, investment management, insurance and brokerage services.
+Newport Group Securities, Inc., an affiliate of Newport Group, Inc. (“NGS”), functions as a broker-dealer for the sale and administration of securities products, including variable insurance products, mutual funds and other securities, and as a registered investment adviser.
+Newport Group Consulting, LLC ("NGC") also an affiliate, provides registered investment advisery services.

 Business Continuity Plans